Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 As a Utilize action, you can use Manacles to bind an unwilling Small or Medium creature within 5 feet of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Dexterity (Sleight of Hand) check.
 While bound, a creature has Disadvantage on attack rolls, and the creature is Restrained if the Manacles are attached to a chain or hook that is fixed in place.
 Escaping the Manacles requires a successful DC 20 Dexterity (Sleight of Hand) check as an action.
 Bursting them requires a successful DC 25 Strength (Athletics) check as an action.

 Each set of Manacles comes with a key.
-Without the key, a creature can use Thieves’ Tools to pick the Manacles’ lock with a successful DC 15 Dexterity (Sleight of Hand) check.
+Without the key, a creature can use Thieves' Tools to pick the Manacles' lock with a successful DC 15 Dexterity (Sleight of Hand) check.

 ---